material-motion/tools/essentials.md

 GitBook does not have pull requests.
 By default, changes are made to the `master` branch for the book.

-### Releasing

-We will periodically publish "releases" of our books.
-We are ok with the `master` branch being in a perpetual state of drafting.

 ### Making minor edits

 If you intend to make minor edits, feel free to do so on the master branch.
 Use good judgment.